Real Monarchs

-Real Monarchs is a professional soccer club playing in the MLS Next Pro, a third division league of American soccer.
-The team is owned by, and operates as the reserve team of, the Major League Soccer club Real Salt Lake.
-While the senior club is based, and plays, in Rio Tinto Stadium, Sandy, Utah, Real Monarchs SLC are based in the Real Salt Lake training facility in Herriman, Utah, playing out of Zions Bank Stadium.
+The Real Monarchs is a professional soccer club playing in the MLS Next Pro, a third division league of American soccer.
+The team is an affiliate of the Major League Soccer (MLS) club Real Salt Lake.
+Real Monarchs are based in the Real Salt Lake training facility in Herriman, Utah, playing out of Zions Bank Stadium.
+As with Real Salt Lake, the club is owned by Gail Miller.